emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has decent sorting, but better discoverability options could be added. ⚠️
 1. Site does not have 4K content. ❌
 1. Site doesn't work well or look great on mobile. ❌

+## NET3LIX
+### Score: 15/24
+1. Streams load very fast. ✔️
+1. The content is 1080p+ and allows switching to lower quality. ✔️
+1. Finds popular things with no issue, including older content. ✔️
+1. Has 19 sources, but does not autoswitch if one fails. ⚠️
+1. Site does not have episode auto-next. ❌
+1. UI is decent but there's room for improvement. ⚠️
+1. Most of its sources have subtitles built in. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site does not have watchlists, continue watching or history. ❌
+1. Site is lacking in terms of content discoverability and sorting. ❌
+1. Site does have 4K content (videasy only). ⚠️
+1. Site looks good + works well on mobile. ✔️

 ***
 ## uFlix